Oluwatobi-coder/plant-disease-prediction-using-deep-learning-cnn-and-keras/README.md

-# Plant Disease Prediction using Deep Learning (CNN) & Keras
+# Plant Disease Prediction using Deep Learning (CNNs) & Keras

 [Access the Deployed Model on the Web🍅](https://plant-disease-prediction-using-deep-learning-cnn-and-keras.streamlit.app/)